 It sounded like this:

 I hated it.
-It turns out that, generally, when I write a piece of music specifically to be performed on that guitar, I pointedly try to craft the composition in a way that accentuates the instrument’s strengths and de-emphasize its shortcomings.
+It turns out that, generally, when I write a piece of music specifically to be performed on that guitar, I pointedly try to craft the composition in a way that accentuates the instrument’s strengths and de-emphasizes its shortcomings.
 These pieces were definite shortcoming-highlighters.
 Despite having used the guitar to compose nearly all of the music on the album, I recorded two valences with it before giving up on it.

 That’s when I turned to my grandfather’s classical guitar.
 Emotionally speaking, it’s an incredibly meaningful instrument to me, but, also, non-emotionally speaking, it’s not a super-great instrument.
 I spent a single day experimenting with that guitar, scrapped everything, and haven’t picked it up since.